 I get a lot of calls from home- owners and business owners worried that the Coronavirus could be airborne and if there is a filter or purifier that can stop it.
-At the time of this article, there is inconclusive evidence that Coronavirus is airborne.
-If an infected person sneezes on a table, there isn’t an air filter or purifier on the market that’s going to kill the virus on that table.
+There is inconclusive evidence that the virus passes through an HVAC duct system and is redistributed in a building.
+If an infected person sneezes on a table, there isn’t an air filter or purifier on the market that’s guaranteed to kill the virus on that table.
 Nothing replaces good hygiene and sanitation.
 But there are so many other pollutants we should also be concerned with such as bacteria, mold spores, dust, pet dander, carbon dioxide and VOC’s (Volatile Organic Compounds).

 Therefore, we have developed the Healthy Air Initiative for our customers.
 This is a multi-step process to improve indoor air quality.
 It can be customized to fit your budget and can be built on and improved as your budget allows.

-There is inconclusive evidence that Coronavirus is airborne.
+There is inconclusive evidence that the virus passes through an HVAC duct system and is redistributed in a building.
 If an infected person sneezes on a table, there isn’t an air filter or purifier on the market that’s going to kill the virus on that table.
 Nothing replaces good hygiene and sanitation.